 Working with Spam

 When you mark a message as "Junk" in Postbox, it is moved to Gmail's "Spam" folder.
 However, emptying the Spam folder in Postbox does not empty the Spam folder in Gmail.
 Gmail on the web will automatically delete messages that have been in the Spam folder for more than 30 days.

 Email messages contain a hidden keyword called a "flag," and different email clients have different names and symbols for flagged messages.
-In Gmail, they are called "Starred" messages, in Apple Mail they are "Flagged" messages, and in Outlook they are called "To-Dos."
-Postbox also associates flagged messages as To-Dos.
+In Gmail, they are called "Starred" messages.
+In Apple Mail, they are "Flagged" messages, and in Outlook they are called "To-Dos."
+Postbox also associates flagged messages as Reminders.

-In short, Starred Messages in Gmail = To-Dos in Postbox.
+In short, Starred Messages in Gmail = Reminders in Postbox.

 Control IMAP Folder Size Limits